Popular Front for the Liberation of Oman: The Dhofar Rebellion

 Upon its establishment, the PFLOAG became involved in the ongoing Dhofar rebellion against Sultan Sa'id.
 It suffered a split in 1970 when some of its more right-wing members decided to accept the offer of an amnesty from the newly enthroned Sultan Qaboos.
 The new ruler was successful in pacifying most of Dhofar, with the help of considerable military and financial aid from the Western bloc, and by 1976 the rebellion was at an end.

-The PFLO After 1976

-In 1992, the party was renamed to People's Democratic Front of Oman (al-Jabhah al-Sha'abiyah al-Dimuqratiyah al-'Umaniyah, PDFO) which struggles peacefully for democracy.
-Its secretary general in 1992 was Abdul Aziz al-Qadi.